KaterinaUK/Robot-Framework-API-Automation/README.md

 navigate to folder containing the Robot file named INSHURRobotFrameworkTestAPI.robot <br>

 run test suite in the command prompt with: robot INSHURRobotFrameworkTestAPI.robot <br>

-Thank you for the challenge!<br>
-ps.
-Robot Framework is new to me, I learned this in my own time in the past month or so. <br>